ReservoirWebs/GrowChinook/README.md

 # GrowChinook

 This code is in development.
-It is not yet ready for application, but it will be soon.
-Stay tuned!
+You can test out the model and the Graphic User Interface at: http://cas-web0.biossys.oregonstate.edu/